 How much are you making now?

-2,000 pounds a month which translates to 2,600 dollars a month.
+￡2,000 a month which translates to $2,600 dollars a month.
 I’m not a millionaire by any stretch of the imagination, but I’m living in Bali, and I’m making more than I was making back in the UK.
 The cost of living is cheap here, and I’m enjoying it at the moment.

 What made you choose Bali?
 Why was this the place to go

-Every time I had a bad day, I would always say, “Whatever, I’m just gonna move to Bali” haha!
-It was just one of those things.
-You know this whole thing if you put something out into the universe it happens, I think I said it too many times, and I was like okay fuck it we’ll just go to Bali
+Every time I had a bad day, I would always say, “Whatever, I’m just gonna move to Bali” It was just one of those things.
+I really believe that if you put something out into the universe, it happens.
+I think I said it too many times, and I was like okay fuck it we’ll just go to Bali.

 What do you love most about being a digital nomad?